ctimmons/cs_utilities/Utilities.Sql/SQL Server/Make - Description.md

 Inputs:

-- SQL Server connection object (opened).
+- SQL Server connection object (opened by caller).
 - Folder(s) where the T-SQL files reside, and/or names of the individual T-SQL files.
 - Optional default schema name used when a one-part T-SQL identifier is encountered (default is "dbo").
 - Optional error callback/event handler.
 The make algorithm will not stop on an error, but only log the errors that do occur by calling the callback and passing the System.Exception descendant of the error.